-The RBCEL Enterprise Risk Management Framework set out the overarching arrangements for risk management, control, and assurance within RBCEL.
-The Framework is designed to provide a consistent and structured approach to identify, assess, measure, control, monitor and report on significant risks.
+The RBCEL Risk Management Framework (RMF) articulates the guiding principles for managing risk that arise from RBCEL's activities.
+The RMF is designed to provide a consistent and structured approach to identify, assess, measure, mitigate, control, monitor and report on significant risks.

-The Framework helps to ensure that risk is managed and controlled on behalf of internal and external stakeholders, including shareholders, customers, employees and regulators.
-Effective and efficient risk governance and oversight provide management with assurance that RBCEL's business activities will not be excessively impacted by risks that could have been reasonably foreseen.
+The RMF helps to ensure that risk is managed and controlled on behalf of internal and external stakeholders, including shareholders, customers, employees, and regulators.
+Effective and efficient risk governance and oversight provide Management with assurance that RBCEL's business activities will not be excessively impacted by risks that could have been reasonably foreseen.
 This, in turn, reduces the uncertainty of achieving RBCEL's strategic objectives.

 RBCEL respects and complies with laws and regulations that govern its businesses in the jurisdictions in which it operates.
-The Framework recognises that RBCEL is required to comply with a range of external risk governance requirements, including but not limited to:
+The RMF recognises that RBCEL is required to comply with a range of external risk governance requirements, including but not limited to:

-- Prudential Regulatory Authority (PRA) rules; - Financial Conduct Authority (FCA) rules; and - Office of the Superintendent of Financial Institutions (OSFI) requirements as a subsidiary of a Canadian banking group.
+- Prudential Regulation Authority (PRA) rules; - Financial Conduct Authority (FCA) rules; and - Office of the Superintendent of Financial Institutions (OSFI) requirements as a subsidiary of a Canadian banking group.